Dennis-Maigua/DS-Load-Balancer/README.md

    $ git config --list
    ```

-# Installation
+# Testing and Performance

-1. Open a new terminal on Linux Ubuntu and clone the Github repository.
+1. Open a new terminal on Linux Ubuntu and clone the Github repository:

   ```
   $ git clone https://github.com/Dennis-Maigua/DS-Load-Balancer.git
   ```

-2. Navigate to the cloned project folder/directory.
+2. Navigate to the cloned project folder or directory:

   ```
   $ cd Desktop/DS-Load-Balancer
   ```

-# Testing and Performance
+3. Run the following commands on the terminal:

   ```
   $ python3 -m test